 The majority of people admitted to hospital have a peripheral venous catheter inserted for vascular access.
 This module aims to optimise the safety associated with the use of Peripheral Venous Catheters (PVCs).
 Although the incidence of local or bloodstream infections (BSIs) associated with PVCs is usually low, serious infectious complications may result in considerable annual morbidity.
 This module monitors processes associated with the correct insertion, care, and removal of PVCs.

 Infections with organisms resistant to antibiotics in small hospitals are relatively infrequent, so these are monitored closely.
 Small hospitals report infections with organisms such as methicillin-resistant Staphylococcus aureus and vancomycin-resistant Enterococci, which may occur relatively frequently in large hospitals however are rare in smaller facilities.

 (i) Healthcare worker measles/hepatitis B vaccination

-To assess Victorian public hospitals policy compliance with the National Health, Medical and Research Council (NHMRC) and Department of Health (DH) recommendations for susceptible health care workers specifically in regard to Measles-Mumps-Rubella (MMR) vaccination.
+To assess Victorian public hospitals policy compliance with the National Health, Medical and Research Council (NHMRC) and Victorian DH recommendations for susceptible health care workers specifically regarding Measles-Mumps-Rubella (MMR) and hepatitis B virus vaccination.